 •They can be configured in many ways due to their small size.

-•Many of the top end LED fixtures come with modes that let you totally customize lighting colors and intensity on repeatable schedules.
+•Many of the high-end LED fixtures come with modes that let you totally customize lighting colors and intensity on repeatable schedules.

 What About a Sunny Window?

 Sunlight?
-Well, yes, that's free and available but not practical in our homes except where sky-lights conduct sunlight into rooms.
+Well, yes, that's free and available but not practical in our homes, except where skylights conduct sunlight into rooms.
 Is this the way to go when you want to illuminate fish rooms when power costs are high?
-No, definitely not, algae grow well under sunlight; actually it grows way to well!
-You do not need to pay attention to control of when the lights are on or off.
-Of course, most people are at work or school or play during daylight hours so viewing the fish at night will... require lighting anyway.
+No, definitely not, algae grow well under sunlight; actually it grows way too well!
+With sunlight, you do not need to control when the lights turn on or off, that occurs naturally.
+Of course, most people are at work or school or play during daylight hours so viewing the fish at night will require lighting anyway.